Projects Overview

 SSC mineral systems favor the formation of very large deposits and mineral districts with consistent mineralisation (Figure 5 and Figure 6), represent the most important source of copper produced in the world after porphyry copper deposits, and account for 20-25% of the global production and reserves.

-Within Arctic Minerals’ tenement package at Hennes Bay, which covers 322km2 (and a further 80km2 under application), less than 5% of the aerially extensive sediment-hosted stratiform copper target horizon has been drill tested to date (Figure 5).
+Within Arctic Minerals’ tenement package at Hennes Bay, which covers 414km2, less than 5% of the aerially extensive sediment-hosted stratiform copper target horizon has been drill tested to date (Figure 4).

 In the Company’s view, the detailed relogging and reassaying of historical core, extensive fieldwork, and reprocessing of available geophysical data conducted over the past two years has confirmed the potential for substantial resource growth and new discoveries through further targeted drilling at Hennes Bay.